|About The Lindsay/Carson Families

 The Carsons are a complicated bunch.
 We've gone back to ca 1760, the Ballaghameehan, Leitrim birth of Mollie Carson, William's

-documents and DNA links that show Wm's Parish was Rossinver in northernmost Leitrim, specifically the neighbourhood of
+documents and DNA links that show Wm's parish was Rossinver in northernmost Leitrim.
+He and his relatives lived in the neighbourhood

-Ballaghameehan, including the townlands Lattone, Derrinahumrick, and Tullyskeherny, at the southeast edge of Lough Melvin.
-There are
+of Ballaghameehan, in the townlands Lattone, Derrinahumrick, and Tullyskeherny, at the southeast edge of Lough Melvin.
+Records from

-few early 1800s records for Carsons in Leitrim, and there were only 8 Carsons living in the entire county by 1911.
+the early 1800s are sparse.
+There were few Carsons in Leitrim, and were only 8 lived in the entire county in 1911.

 However there were (and still are) a lot of Carsons in Fermanagh suggesting that William's family originated there.
 Many were

 located just over the Leitrim border in Parishes named Inishmacsaint, Belleek, Templecarn, Cleenish, and closest of all Devenish.

 William's wife Anne was from Fermanagh, as was William Carson, son of Johnston Carson, who married Sarah Carson, Sam Carson's